OpenRefine/OpenRefine/docs/docs/manual/running.md

 The current state of the project is highlighted with a dark blue background.
 If you move back and forth on the **_timeline_** you will see the current state become highlighted, while the actions that came after that state will be grayed out.

 To revert your data back to an earlier state, simply click on the last action in the timeline you want to keep.
-In the example above, if we keep the removal of 7 rows but revert everything we did after that, then click on "Remove 7 rows."
+In the example above, if we keep the removal of 7 rows but revert everything we did after that, then click on “Remove 7 rows.”
 The last 2 changes will be undone, in order to bring the project back to state #1.

 In this example, changes #2 and #3 will now be grayed out.
 You can redo a change by clicking on it in the history - everything up to and including it will be redone.